Law Society library

 - visiting on behalf of a solicitor (for example, a trainee, librarian or paralegal)

-- an LPC student or on a ‘top up’ course (such as an LLM)
+- an Legal Practice Course (LPC) or a Solicitors Qualifying Examination (SQE) student, or on a ‘top up’ course (such as an LLM)

 You’ll need to apply for a non-member pass if you're not eligible to visit for free.